pensjonatus/flash-fiction/blog/student-accommodation.md

 ---
-title: 'Student Accommodation'
+title: Student Accommodation
 date: '2017-05-27'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I got a bed at a slaughterhouse for twenty a week.
 It is a pretty good deal,